 - No treatment: What happens if you don't replace a missing tooth?

 We recommend appropriate treatment after extraction because the other teeth will start to shift, and your occlusion (bite) will collapse.
-However, once this happens, the treatment gets more complicated, meaning more time and cost.
+However, the treatment gets more complicated once this happens, meaning more time and cost.

 When it is the very back tooth(3rd Molar), no treatment after extraction is more realistic because there will be no shifting of other teeth.
 Don't wait to replace a missing tooth.

-A removable partial denture is the next less expensive option.
-However, it is more challenging to eat with a partial denture than no tooth most of the time.
-And no matter how careful you chew, partial dentures move and start to slowly extract the teeth that have a clasp on over years of use.
+A removable partial denture is a next less expensive option.
+However, it is more challenging to eat with a partial denture than with no tooth most of the time.
+And no matter how careful you chew, partial dentures move and slowly extract the teeth that have a clasp over years of use.

 - Bridge: Most affordable tooth replacement